How Accurate Are Pregnancy Blood Tests?

 However, once you reach nine to 14 days pregnant, it's very unlikely to get a false negative result.
 If you believe that you got a false negative from testing too soon, your doctor may repeat the test after 48 to 72 hours.

-Beyond testing too early, a false negative blood test can occur if there is a condition called gestational trophoblastic disease.
+Beyond testing too early, a false negative blood test can occur in rare occasions with multiple gestation and/or if there is a condition called gestational trophoblastic disease, also known as molar pregnancy.
 In this case, the lab will need to dilute the sample before performing the test to get an accurate result.

 A false positive test means that the test reads positive—it says you're pregnant—but you're not.
 This happens very rarely.
 You may get a false positive if you are taking a medication that contains hCG (such as when undergoing fertility treatments) or due to certain medical issues.
 Possible causes of a false positive may include: